maximilian-ho/how-we-teach-ourselves/using_software_to_make_learning_materials_easier_to_navigate.md

-# How to make learning materials easier to navigate
+# Using software to make learning materials easier to navigate

 The three learning techniques we recommend in this article are:
 **1. Organize online articles using Microsoft Word**